rancher/docs/content/rancher/v2.x/en/v1.6-migration/load-balancing/_index.md

 ### Configuring Host- and Path-Based Routing

 Using Rancher v2.x, you can add Ingress rules that are based on host names or a URL path.
-Based on the rules you create, your Nginx Ingress Controller routes traffic to multiple target workloads or Kubernetes services.
+Based on the rules you create, your NGINX Ingress Controller routes traffic to multiple target workloads or Kubernetes services.

 For example, let's say you have multiple workloads deployed to a single namespace.
 You can add an Ingress to route traffic to these two workloads using the same hostname but different paths, as depicted in the image below.
 URL requests to `foo.com/name.html` will direct users to the `web` workload, and URL requests to `foo.com/login` will direct users to the `chat` workload.